Wine Rating: 97

 Varietal: Pinot Noir

-Appearance (Color): Deep ruby with shimmer of amber
+Appearance (Color): Deep ruby with a shimmer of amber

 Aroma (Complexity): Raspberry, Blueberry